Fancy a new career in Clinical Sport & Remedial Massage?

-On successful completion of the full level five program, students will receive three certificates:
+On successful completion of the full level 5 programme, students will receive the following three certificates:

 The School of Natural Therapies provides advanced sports and remedial massage training with our popular two-step programme, leading to a BTEC Level 5 Diploma in Clinical Sport and Remedial Massage.